fpirri/gothings-raspi-install/README.md

 #### 5- Install actions

  Follow the procedure suggested by the 0 script, one action at a time.
-It is advisable to exec the first action only once.
+**It is advisable to exec the first action only once.**
 You may execute the following sections multiple times, althought it should not be necessary.
 Last but one action dowload the  [g menu](https://github.com/fpirri/gothings-install "GoThingsControlMenu for things management") from github.
 It also allow you to exec the menu by typing './g' in the /home/pi/ directory.
-Anyway, Control Menu is not executed by this action, you should first verify its checksum in the last step.
+Anyway, Control Menu is not executed by this action, you should first verify its checksum after the download.

-#### 6- Verify 0 script
-The last action verify downloaded files using both MD5 and RSA-2 checksum.
-This is now possible, owing to the installed utilities in the second action of the 0 script.
-This operation is quite secure, having you independently verified security of the 0 script in the the step 3- above
+Then, you may execute it by typeing ./g at the console.

-#### 7- Execution times
+#### 6- Execution times
 The execution time for each action is influenced by the raspberry board model and by the speed of your internet connection.
 Times below are for a raspberry P1B+ directly connected via LAN to a fast ADSL provider.
 Very similar times are obtained for the Raspberry PI zeroW board.